...then maybe you’re ready to become a WWOOFer !

 WWOOF Belgium is very serious about this point and we urge our Whosts to inform us if a WWOOFer does not reply to messages or does not advise them of a change of plan in advance.
 All concerned WWOOFers will be contacted by us and if, after warning, they fail to honour this expectation, then their membership to WWOOF Belgium can be terminated.
 We also recommend that WWOOFers who have to wait too long for a reply from a Whost (more than 2 weeks) or get no reply at all, or are not advised if plans have changed, to contact us so that we can take the necessary actions.

 So it's decided!
 You wish to WWOOF in Belgium!
-Then please follow these steps...
+Then please read this and then follow the registration steps...

 I am aware that by becoming a wwoofer in Belgium (by registering and paying the membership fee) I become an affiliated member of the association of WWOOF Belgium.
 This means that :